 International Driver’s Permit

-- Even if you’re not planning to drive, just get one.
-After the summer heat and the rainy season you might just change your mind about biking everywhere.
-It will also allow you to rent cars and explore Japan more.
+- Even if you’re not planning to drive, this might be a good idea!
+After the summer heat and the rainy season you might change your mind about biking everywhere.
+It will also allow you to rent cars and explore more of Japan.

-- Be sure to check your BOE’s driving policy as it might affect your ability to drive during work hours.
+- Be sure to check your BoE’s driving policy as it might affect your ability to drive during work hours.
+You may also need to arrange paperwork to register a parking spot at your apartment building (etc.) and consider the associated costs of not only the vehicle but all of the accompanying paperwork/insurance.

 Computer

-- Your schools should have at least a shared computer and printer you can use to lesson plan.
-However, having your own computer can often make preparation of material much more efficient as computers found in schools are often very slow and old, or in some cases, not even provided.
+- Your schools should have at least a shared computer and printer you can use to lesson plan, if not a dedicated machine.
+However, having your own computer can often make preparation of material much more efficient.
 You can also prepare materials from home if you so choose.

 Materials for self-introductions

 - Get creative and engage students’ senses: What smells, feels, tastes, and sounds like your hometown?
-(If you’re homesick you can decorate your apartment with these reminders of home afterward).
 If you have any traditional clothing from your home culture, it can be a big hit in lessons.

 - Small props: Things related to your hobbies, culture, country (flags, money, etc) you can pass around a class.